 |Mrs. R. A. Walker||1964|

-The Certificate of Achievement was initiated in 1981.
+The Certificate of Appreciation was initiated in 1981.
 It is presented to recipients of the Silver Passenger Pigeon award who continue to provide exceptional service to the WSO.

 |Norval R. Barger||1994|